usnews/dari/docs/documentation/documentation.md

 As part of the Dari distribution you are provided with a suite of debugging tools that will aide you in the development process.
 They can all be accessed from your browser at **http://localhost:8080/_debug/** and individually by appending the tool name to the end of the URL.
 A few key ones referenced in this tutorial are outlined below.
-For a full detailed list refer to the **debugging tools** section of the documentation.
+To get back to the debugging tools landing page, click the Dari logo in the top left corner of page.

 code
 : Execute arbitrary blocks of code, create new Java files, and edit existing